DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Time signature: 4/4 only, 16ths, 4 bars.

-- Polyrhythm: not natively (due to "4/4" nature), but possible by using euclidean rhythm via FroeZe-X expander (TRACK / EUCLID. feature).
+- Polyrhythm: not natively (due to "4/4" nature), but possible by using euclidean rhythm via FroeZe-X expander (TRACK / EUCLID. feature), along separate LAST STEP - set while track(s) is/are SOLO.

 - Optional (from module's context menu): **internal QuadPercs sound engines!**, now QuadPercs sound engines are parts of FroeZe sequencer (for all instrument tracks).
 By this way, **FroeZe sequencer can delivers drum machines audio** exactly like QuadPercs module does, instead of 10ms triggers usage.
 This tricky feature may simplify patches who need drum machine sounds.
 Drum machine and its related drum kit can be immediately selected via left and right continuous encoders.
 Proposed drum kits are always based on **instrument track nature** (only "kicks" for BD track, only snares for SD track, and so on).
 Some instrument tracks, such TB, may host many kind of kits (eg. TB track offers both timbales and tambourines, CB offers cowbells and bells, and so on).

 - In case of main outputs send audio, FroeZe-X expander sends +10V gates (instead of 1ms triggers) on their related output jacks.
 Each gate is held while related drum kit sample is playing.
 This may be useful to control an external module, such envelope generator, VCA, filter, dynamics, reverb, delay, synth...

-- Pattern change can be controlled by triggers (previous, next) over "PREV" and "NEXT" input jacks (both must be connected), or by absolute pattern number via 0V/+10V control voltage, by using "PREV" input only ("NEXT" jack must be disconnected).
+- Pattern change can be controlled by triggers (previous, next) over "PREV" and "NEXT" input jacks (both must be connected), or by absolute pattern number via 0V/+10V control voltage range, by using "PREV" input only ("NEXT" jack must be disconnected).

 - Six models (GUI variations), identical than QuadPercs, KordZ, and most of free modules provided by free Ohmer collection!